 Hotspots of final demand

 A hotspot of environmental or social pressure may arise due to higher environmental pressures in that country or due to the level of consumption of goods and services from that region, or a combination of both.
 It is therefore interesting to explore the proportions of Swedish final demand from different regions and compare this with the hotspots of environmental and social pressures.
 Table 8 and Table 9 show the percentage of total Swedish final demand from the different regions in each model.
 Table 8 includes the ‘rest of EU’ as an aggregate, Table 9 shows the EU countries separately.
 Only those regions above 0.5 per cent are shown in the tables.
 Both tables show that Sweden accounts for nearly 90 per cent of final demand, so for the majority of environmental and social hotspots the proportion of impact is greater than the economic expenditures.
 China for example, accounts for a very small proportion of the Swedish final demand hotspot, but regularly features in the top ranks for the environmental and social hotspots.
 For the European countries and the rest of the world region, those ranked highest in terms of final demand hotspot tend to also appear higher ranked in the footprint hotspots (for example, rest of world, Germany, Netherlands, Denmark, Finland and the UK).

+Hotspots of value added

+It is interesting to explore the footprint of value added to compare economic data with the social and environmental footprints from different regions.
+Table 8 and Table 9 show the Swedish value added footprint from the different regions in each model.
+Table 8 includes the ‘rest of EU’ as an aggregate, Table 9 shows the EU countries separately.
+Only those regions above 0.5 per cent are shown in the tables.
+Both tables show that Sweden accounts for over 70 per cent of value added, so for the majority of environmental and social hotspots the proportion of value added is greater than the environmental pressures.
+This appears consistent between models.
+The ‘rest of the world region’ often accounts for a higher proportion of the environmental pressures, for example, over 10 per cent of the carbon footprints, 16-25 per cent of the material footprint and a large proportion of the water footprint, but a much smaller percentage of the value added at around 4-5 per cent depending on the model selected.
+For the European countries and the rest of the world region, those ranked highest in terms of value added hotspot tend to also appear higher ranked in the footprint hotspots (for example, rest of world, Germany, Netherlands, Denmark, Finland and the UK).